New bankers survey reveals economic dark spots

 Conditions were strongest in Wellington, followed by the east coast of the North Island (Bay of Plenty/Gisborne/Hawke's Bay) and Auckland.

-The weakest regions were in Taranaki, Manawatu-Wanganui and Canterbury.
+The weakest regions were in Taranaki/Manawatu-Wanganui & Canterbury.

 The bankers were also asked to assess credit demand in their regions.